 Basically it just means that I put things right.

 1) Fuel Jets.
 Jets are manufactured in large lots on different machines with different mills that wear at different rates.
 That's a lot of variables.
 One that's a ten thousandth of a millimeter off may be well within tolerance but it's not absolutely identical to its couterparts in the other carbs.
 I acquired mills in every jet size, plus some in-betweeners, and I use them to make sure that every jet is exactly the same.
 We can go from a size 35 slow jet to a 35.5 if need be, or any other imaginable fractional size--that's how precise my mills are.
-They weren't cheap but it was an investment well spent.
+They weren't cheap but it was an investment well made.

 If you're not intesteted in the tech you can scroll down but I took the time to delve into the subject because this is what we do.